 Radakovich came to Clemson from Georgia Tech, where he served with distinction for six years (2006-12).
 Just Clemson’s fifth director of athletics since 1940, he replaced Terry Don Phillips, who retired after over 10 years directing the program.

-During his career at Georgia Tech, the Yellow Jackets had 51 teams advance to either NCAA Tournament play or bowl games in his six years.
-That includes five sports (football, women’s basketball, softball, women’s tennis, men’s golf) that made the postseason every year that he was in Atlanta.
+During his career at Georgia Tech, it had 51 teams advance to either NCAA Tourney play or bowl games in his six years.
+That includes five sports (football, women’s basketball, softball, women’s tennis, men’s golf) that made the postseason every year.
 The baseball program missed just once.

-Eleven different sports programs finished in the top 25 of at least one major poll 27 times.
-That includes a National Championship women’s tennis program in 2007, just the second NCAA team title in school history.
+A total of 11 different sports programs finished in the top 25 of at least one major poll 27 times.
+That includes a National Championship women’s tennis program in 2007, just its second team title in history.
 There were 14 ACC titles celebrated in addition to nine regular-season conference or division titles.

 The football program played in a bowl game each year he was at Georgia Tech, including the 2010 Orange Bowl, the program’s first BCS-level bowl appearance since the 1967 Orange Bowl.